-Using a problem-solving model, the specialist program is committed to preparing graduates to provide comprehensive and culturally responsive school psychological services with emphasis on promoting social justice.
+Using a problem-solving model, the specialist program is committed to preparing graduates to provide culturally responsive school psychological services with emphasis on promoting social justice.
 Although graduates are prepared to work in various settings, the primary focus falls on schools.
 Delivery of effective school-based services requires sufficient breadth and depth of knowledge related to schooling and school systems.
+Thus, we view the child as operating within an ecological-systems and developmental context.
 Services may promote positive student development, and prevent, mitigate, or reduce students' behavioral, emotional, social, and academic problems.
 These services may be delivered at the individual, classroom, building, or system levels.
 To this end, graduates are prepared to develop the competencies needed to provide assessment, prevention, direct intervention, and indirect intervention services.

-The program is NASP-approved and adheres to (i.) the Principles for Professional Ethics developed by the National Association of School Psychologists, (ii.) the Ethical Principles and Code of Conduct developed by the American Psychological Association (APA), and (iii.) the Code of Ethics and the Principles of Professional Conduct of the Education Profession in Florida.
-Consistent with the ethical goal of promoting human welfare, school psychologists aim to help others understand and attain their legal, educational, moral, and individual rights.
+The program is NASP-approved and adheres to (i.) the Principles for Professional Ethics developed by the National Association of School Psychologists, (ii.) the Ethical Principles and Code of Conduct developed by the American Psychological Association (APA), and (iii.) the

+Code of Ethics and the Principles of Professional Conduct of the Education Profession in Florida.
+Consistent with the ethical goal of promoting human welfare, school psychologists aim to help others understand and attain their legal, educational, and individual rights.
 Professional preparation is guided by NASP and APA ethical principles, training standards established by NASP, and professional standards established by APA and NASP.